Quick Answer

 When an engagement ends, treat offboarding like containment.
 Suspend accounts, remove group memberships, revoke repository and cloud access, disable CI/CD rights, rotate shared keys and tokens, and reassign open tickets and branches.
 Capture evidence the same day: member-list exports, IAM role exports, ticket ownership snapshots, audit-log extracts, rotated secret IDs, and the completed exit checklist.

 Where your contract sets a handover deadline, track it operationally.
-If timing is still being finalized in templates, keep the placeholder: "Add current threshold after verification."
+If timing is still being finalized in templates, mark the deadline as pending operational approval instead of leaving a blank or assumed number.

 For a step-by-step walkthrough, see A Biotech Consultant's Guide to IP Protection in Contracts.